Human sex trafficking

 All services are free-of-charge and are offered onsite at a confidential location.

 We've increased access to safe and supportive housing for victims and survivors.
-This includes 2 separate houses for human sex trafficking victims and survivors:
+This includes two separate houses for sex trafficking victims and survivors:

 - 1 safe emergency house (for up to 6 months).